AiryShift/spaces-inside-braces/README.md

     {|}
      ^cursor

+The extension works with multiple cursors, however all cursors must either be in a position to space or unspace.
+Otherwise, normal behaviour will be preserved.

 ## Configuration

+All options are by default enabled.

 - `spaces-inside-braces.enable`: enable/disable the extension.
 - `spaces-inside-braces.enableForBraces`: enable/disable spacing for braces.
 - `spaces-inside-braces.enableForParens`: enable/disable spacing for parentheses.
 - `spaces-inside-braces.enableForBrackets`: enable/disable spacing for brackets.
 - `spaces-inside-braces.enableForAngle`: enable/disable spacing for angle brackets.

+## Known Behaviour

+Pressing delete in the following configuration results in the cursor getting reset.

+    {|  }
+     ^cursor

+to

+    { | }
+      ^cursor

 ## Icon